rostools/cog-flow-intro/index.md

 There are several branching strategies available, each with its own set of advantages and disadvantages.
 Which strategy is the most suitable depends on the project, the team, and the organisation (as well as preferences).

-The question is, therfore: Which branching strategy is the best fit for the Seedcase project?
+The question is, therefore:

+> Which branching strategy is the best fit for the Seedcase project?

 ## Decision Drivers